 We already saw that the patronymic in Iceland ends in ‑son or ‑dóttir, depending on whether the child is male or female.
 Russians use patronymics as their middle name but also use family names, in the order givenName-patronymic-familyName.
 The endings of the patronymic and family names will indicate whether the person in question is male or female.
 For example, the wife of Борис Николаевич Ельцин (Boris Nikolayevich Yeltsin) is Наина Иосифовна Ельцина (Naina Iosifovna Yeltsina) – note how the husband’s names end in consonants, while the wife’s names (even the patronymic from her father) end in ‑a.

 Americans often write their name with a middle initial, for example, John Q. Public.
 Often forms designed in the USA assume that this is common practice, whereas even in the UK, where people may indeed have (one or more) middle names, this is often seen as a very American approach.
-People in Korea, who typically do have 3 names but who don't usually initialise them, may be confused about how to deal with such forms.
+People in other countries who have more than two names and don't usually initialise them may be confused about how to deal with such forms.
 Bear in mind, also, that many people who do use an initial in their name may use it at the beginning.

 It would be wrong to assume that members of the same family share the same family name.
 There is a growing trend in the West for wives to keep their own name after marriage, but there are other cultures, such as China, where this is the normal approach.
 In some countries the wife may or may not take the husband's name.
 If the Malay girl Zaiton married Isa, mentioned above, she may remain Mrs. Zaiton, or she may choose to become Zaiton Isa, in which case you might refer to her as Mrs. Isa.